odigos-io/go-rtml/README.md

 # go-rtml

-golang real time memory limiter - check for memory pressure in real time to drop or reject (back-pressure) new work items before your go application terminates with OutOfMemory (OOM).

-This package is all about the STABILITY of your go application under memory pressure.
+- **Shortened For** - Go Real Time Memory Limiter.
+- **Goal** - Memory STABILITY - avoid OutOfMemory (OOM) brutal termination of your go application.
+- **Mechanism** - a function you can call in your code, before handling any new work items. based on a the function's boolean response, you should eigher accept or reject the work.
+- **Performant** - cheap to call so you can check every request in real time, instead of using inacurate heuristic sampling and expensive "stop the world" (ReadMemStats) alternatives.
+- **Accurate** - uses the exact same computation as the runtime garbage collector.

 ## Motivation

 Your golang applications need memory (RAM) to run.
-In an utopic world, you would have infinite memory and never need to think or worry about how much memory resources are consumed.
-In the real world, memory is a limited resource which has to be managed carefully.
+In an utopic world, you would have infinite memory and never need to think or worry about how much resources are consumed.
+In the real world, memory is a limited resource which has to be managed carefully, otherwise, stability can be compromised.
+Managing memory is the responsibility of the operating system, the go runtime, and you - the application developer.

-When your process is under memory pressure for any reason, you - the application developer, is responsible to avoid processing new work items which can increase the memory pressure more and lead to OutOfMemory brutal termination of the process.
+How to do that in a safe and performant way you ask? introducing 🎉 `go-rtml` 🎉

+At [Odigos](https://odigos.io), we deploy a pipeline for collecting and processing high volumes of logs, metrics and traces, using OpenTelemetry Collectors.
+Our stability journey has been long and challenging, leading us into some deep rabbit holes inside the go runtime.
+This module is our state-of-the-art solution for avoiding crashing our collectors due to OutOfMemory.
+It is battle tested with proven results in production systems.

 ## How it works

 - Make sure you set `GOMEMLIMIT` environment variable in alignment to your container memory limit.
 - Call `rtml.IsMemLimitReached()` in the entry points to your application, (or on checkpoint before doing some potentially expensive allocations).
-- Do it where you have the ability to reject, drop, or apply back-pressure your senders.
+- Do it where you have the ability to reject, drop, or apply back-pressure to your senders.
-- Prefer to call it as soon as possible, before any expensive allocations are made.
+- Prefer calling it as soon as possible, before any expensive allocations are made.

-This simple function will tell you if the memory limit is reached and allow you to react, for example:

-- apply back-pressure to the sender by rejecting the work item. they are expected to retry after some time, at which point hopefully, memory pressure has already reduced to normal levels.
-- drop the work item if the sender is not able to retry it safely.
-- notify some monitoring system about this event for further investigation or initiazte automatic scaling.
+This simple function will give you just one boolean result. `false` means memory is below the limit and the work can be accepted, `true` means memory is above the limit and processing new work is a risk for Out Of Memory, thus needs to be rejected or dropped.

+- If you want some internal insights into the numbers that makes up this final boolean decision, call `GetMemLimitRelatedStats` and follow the below documentation.

 ## Usage